Clockwatchers: Plot

-Iris is a timid young woman who takes a temporary job at Global Credit, a credit company.
-She soon befriends assertive and cynical fellow temp Margaret, who teaches Iris the many ways to deal with the crummy world of temping.
-She introduces Iris to two other temps: aspiring actress Paula eagerly awaits post-work happy hours and the chance to flirt with attractive men, and naive Jane is engaged to marry a man who makes up for his abusive behavior by buying her gifts.
+Iris Chapman is a timid young woman who takes a temporary job at Global Credit, a credit company.
+She soon befriends assertive and cynical fellow temp Margaret Burrell, who teaches Iris the many ways to deal with the crummy world of temping.
+She introduces Iris to two other temps: aspiring actress Paula eagerly awaits post-work happy hours and the chance to flirt with attractive men; and naive Jane, who is engaged to marry Derrick, a man who makes up for his abusive behavior by buying her gifts.
 The four temps forge a camaraderie based on being outsiders at the company.

 Margaret is upset when a strange newcomer named Cleo is hired as a permanent employee after one day.
-Margaret hopes to become an executive assistant to stressed-out manager Mr. Lasky, but her goals are thwarted when he dies of a heart attack.
+Margaret hopes to become an executive assistant to stressed-out manager Milton Lasky but her goals are thwarted when he dies of a heart attack.
 Margaret confides to Iris that her time as a temp will have been worthwhile if she can get a good letter of recommendation.

 A series of thefts occur in the office and suspicion falls on the temps, particularly Margaret.
+While walking one day, Iris and Margaret spot Derrick with another woman but do not do anything about it.
+At Jane's bridal shower, Iris and Margaret confide in Paula, who argues with Margaret, saying that marriage is important to some people.
 Iris' plastic toy monkey goes missing and when she sees it inside of Margaret's desk, Iris loses her faith in Margaret.
-While walking one day, Iris and Margaret spot Jane's fiancé with another woman, but do not do anything about it.
-At Jane's bridal shower, Iris and Margaret confide in Paula, who argues with Margaret, saying that marriage is important to some people.

 As the office thefts continue, the women are put under more and more stress which strains their friendship, as all their shoddy desks are put into a fishbowl-type area and they are spied on and searched by the office security guards.
 Iris finds Paula vomiting in the bathroom on their lunch break.
-Paula tells Iris she thinks she may be pregnant, but later tells her it was a false alarm.
+Paula tells Iris she thinks she may be pregnant but later tells her it was a false alarm.
 Margaret explains to Iris that Paula typically lies about booking acting roles in order to make herself seem better, while Paula makes it clear she believes Margaret is the office thief.